rudisimo/advent-of-code/README.md

 [Advent of Code](https://adventofcode.com/) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.

-This project *WILL* contain all of my attempts at finishing the Advent of Code calendar each year.
+This project contains all of my attempts at finishing the Advent of Code calendar each year.

 ## Quickstart